-(a) Principal.
+- (a) Principal.
 Each employee shall be assigned one principal place of employment, as stated on the annual employment agreement.
 Where possible, an employee shall be given at least one full semester notice of a change in principal place of employment.
-The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in assignment as described in Section 9.2, above.
-Voluntary changes and available new positions within the department shall be considered prior to involuntary changes, if practicable.
+The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in assignment as described in the Section 9.2, above.
+Voluntary changes and available new positions within the department shall be considered prior to involuntary changes, if practicable. - (b)\Secondary.

-(b) Secondary.
 Each employee, where possible, shall be given at least ninety (90) days written notice of assignment to a secondary place of employment.
 The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change.
-Travel expenses shall be paid at the state rate and in accordance with the applicable provisions of state law.
+Travel expenses shall be paid at the state rate and in accordance with the applicable provisions of state law. - (c) In the event that a UCF Connect Partner facility is closed during normal business hours, the supervisor shall assign an alternate workplace.